MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/set-up-timeline-control.md

 ## Customize field sections

 In the timeline section, users see a card for each activity (based on the enabled activities).
 Each card displays certain fields in the collapsed and expanded mode.
-For example, see **Email** activity card in collapsed mode and expanded mode.
+For example, see **Email** activity card in collapsed mode, hover mode, and expanded mode.

-Email card collapsed mode:
+**Email card collapsed mode**: By default, the activity cards are in collapsed mode.

    > [!div class=mx-imgBorder]
    > ![Timeline card in collapsed mode](media/email.png "Timeline card in collapsed mode")

-Email card hover mode:
+**Email card hover mode**: When you hover your cursor, you can see the few commands that are specific to each of the activity card types.

    > [!div class=mx-imgBorder]
    > ![Timeline card in collapsed mode](media/email-hover.png "Timeline card in collapsed mode")

-Timeline card expanded mode:
+**Timeline card expanded mode**: When you select on card, it gets expanded with few commands that are specific to each of the activity card types.

    > [!div class=mx-imgBorder]
    > ![Timeline card in expanded mode](media/email-expanded.png "Timeline card in expanded mode")